A. The 144,000.

 b.
 Of the tribe of Judah twelve thousand were sealed: This is their specific identification.
 The 144,000 are divided among the 12 tribes of Israel.
 Though only God may know their tribal ancestry, there are 12,000 from each tribe.

 c.
-The omission of the tribe of Dan: Why is Dan left out?
-Some think it is because Dan is the tribe of the Antichrist, based on Daniel 11:37 and Jeremiah 8:16.
-This may or may not be the case, but without doubt, Dan was the tribe which introduced idolatry into the nation of Israel (Genesis 49:17; Judges 18:30).
+Of the tribe of: In this listing of the tribes, the tribe of Dan is left out.
+Some think this is because Dan is the tribe of the Antichrist, based on Daniel 11:37 and Jeremiah 8:16.
+This may or may not be the case, but without doubt, Dan was the tribe that introduced idolatry into the nation of Israel (Genesis 49:17; Judges 18:30).

 i.
 There is a wonderful redemption for the tribe of Dan.
 Dan is the first tribe listed in Ezekiel's millennial role call of the tribes (Ezekiel 48).

 d.
-The slighting of the tribe of Ephraim: This tribe is referred to, but only indirectly.
+Of the tribe of: This list is also interesting in the way that the tribe of Ephraim is referred to, but only indirectly.
 The tribe of Joseph is mentioned, but Joseph was represented by two tribes: Ephraim and Manasseh.
 Since the tribe of Manasseh is mentioned, by elimination, the tribe of Joseph must mean the tribe of Ephraim - who is listed, but not by name.

 i.
-Why is Ephraim slighted?
-Perhaps it is because the tribe of Ephraim was also associated with great idolatry (Hosea 4:17).
+Perhaps Ephraim was slighted because the tribe of Ephraim was also associated with great idolatry (Hosea 4:17).

 e.
-It is often claimed that this list must be purely symbolic because it is “irregular.”
-But what is a “regular” listing of the tribes?
+Of the tribe of: It is sometimes claimed that this list must be purely symbolic because it is "irregular," but what is a regular listing of the tribes?

 i.
 There are not less than 20 different ways of listing the tribes of Israel in the Old Testament, including one that omits the tribe of Dan (1 Chronicles 4-7).